SAP-archive/teched2020-DAT162/exercises/ex0/README.md

 After having created and started your SAP HANA Cloud Trial instance, continue with the SAP Web IDE trial.

-## Creating a SAP Web IDE Trial Instance
+## Exercise 0.3 - Creating a SAP Web IDE Trial Instance

 Within your SAP Cloud Platform Trial, you have to subscribe to the SAP Web IDE as well for doing this hands-on session.
 Please refer to this guide, on how to do this: https://developers.sap.com/tutorials/webide-multi-cloud.html The very last step is to bookmark the Web IDE which we also recommend, since we will use the Web IDE intensively in the course of this session.